 David is the author of several books on drama, including ‘101 Drama Games and Activities’ and ‘Learning Through Drama in the Primary Years’ as well as numerous plays and articles.
 In 2014 he directed ‘The Legend of the Rood’, a series of four Mystery Plays performed by the villagers of Bergh Apton in Norfolk.
 In 2013 he was Writer in Residence at Time and Tide Museum, Great Yarmouth.
 David contributes regular articles to Teaching Drama Magazine.

 David Farmer works worldwide with teachers, students and drama practitioners.
-He has trained teachers in international schools, conferences and universities in France, Germany, Norway, Portugal, Slovakia, Switzerland and Turkey and toured his theatre productions and workshops to New York, Los Angeles, Seattle, Pittsburgh, Colorado Springs, Vancouver, Winnipeg, Edmonton, Calgary and Saskatoon.
-He is developing two one-week courses for Erasmus+ and the European Training Foundation linking with Portuguese and Turkish schools in 2017.
+He has trained teachers at international schools, conferences and universities in South Africa, France, Germany, Norway, Portugal, Slovakia, Switzerland and Turkey and toured his theatre productions and workshops to New York, Los Angeles, Seattle, Pittsburgh, Colorado Springs, Vancouver, Winnipeg, Edmonton, Calgary, Saskatoon and Norfolk, Virginia.
+He is currently developing a course for Portuguese teachers funded by Erasmus+.